yeutterg/CarND-MPC-Project-P10/writeup.md

 ## 4. Handling of Latency

-I based my model on an update latency of 100 ms. To do this successfully, I factored in the latency when calculating p~x, p~y, psi, and v:
+I based my model on an update latency of 100 ms. To do this successfully, I factored in the latency when calculating px, py, psi, and v:

 ```python
 // Factor in 100ms latency